Billplz/api_slate/source/index.html.md

 | Standard Chartered Bank (Malaysia) Berhad | SCBLMYKX |
 | United Overseas Bank (Malaysia) Berhad | UOVBMYKL |

-### Get FPX Banks
+## Get FPX Banks

-Use this API to get a list of bank codes that need for setting reference_1 in <a href="#bypass">API#bypass-billplz-bill-page</a>.
+Use this API to get a list of bank codes that need for setting reference_1 in [API#bypass-billplz-bill-page](#direct-payment-gateway-bypass-billplz-bill-page)</a>.

-This API only return list of bank codes for online banking, if you looking for a complete payment gateways' bank code, please use <a href="#get-payment-gateways">API#get-payment-gateways</a> instead.
+This API only return list of bank codes for online banking, if you looking for a complete payment gateways' bank code, please use <a href="#v4-get-payment-gateways">API#get-payment-gateways</a> instead.

 <aside class="success">
   Pull the latest bank list on <strong>hourly</strong> basis.